ThomasMACHINE/PennyWise/Assets/IndividualReports/Thomas.md

 <img width="676" alt="image" src="https://user-images.githubusercontent.com/53544690/206933436-be1c3eca-15a4-4b0a-a1ac-0c6fd78ac350.png">

 All in all I feel like I have sprinkled a lot of nice simple solutions into the codebase like this, another example is the PlayerNotifier: [MessagePlayerScreen.cs](https://github.com/ThomasMACHINE/PennyWise/blob/417b681ceb9afd65fb808348e542fe3d49099f3b/Assets/Scripts/UI/PlayerNotification/MessagePlayerScreen.cs) The functional use of this script would be to create any other random script that contacted this script, sending along a message to be displayed to the user.
-Beyond setting up the UI for the text fields and icons, the script is simple and easy.
+Beyond setting up the UI for the text fields and icons, the script is simple and does what it needs to do.
 Messages are queued unless they can be shown instantly, and when removed the next message in the queue will be shown.
 If there are none, it will then deactivate itself, awaiting a new message.

 **PlayerController, PlayerStatController, Dragon**
 The end result of this was very pleasing!
 This code now follows the vision of PlayerController checking for Input, PlayerStatController doing the processing and controlling Dragon and other things like UI and Score.
 And Dragon allowing the designer to customize dragons that can be controlled by the PlayerStatController.

 **Good Code - Framework**

 I was quite happy with my NPC "framework", this was not used heavily in the game, only being utilised for the GoldGolem.
-One of the problems I like to solve are: "We have to repeat so much code in order to make many different instances of very similar things."

-The useage for this framework would be to seamlessly add in new Characters to the game, and skipping most of the boilerplate.
+The useage for this framework would be to seamlessly add in new Characters to the game, and skipping most of the boilerplate code.
 There are 2 main scripts, Character and AggressiveCharacter.

 Character implements the interface IWalkingCharacter, which ensures that the Character class and its inheritors has a definition for DoMove()